pranphy/KeyboardHeatmap/README.md

 # Keyboard Heatmap

-This project helps create heatmap of keys in keyboard for some given text.

-Supports Nepali `नेपाली` keyboard layout, the popular `बकमान` for now and the usual `qwerty` layout.
+This project helps to create heatmap of keys in keyboard for some given text.
+Supports Nepali `नेपाली` keyboard layout, the popular `बकमान`(bakamana) for now and the usual `qwerty` layout.
+Other layouts will be added in due course.

 # Installation
-Clone the repository
+Clone the repository and run setup.
 ```
 git clone https://github.com/pranphy/KeyboardHeatmap
 cd KeyboardHeatmap